19 Awesome Woodworking Projects for Kids to Build

 8. Folding Tripod Camp Chair

 If you’re an outdoorsy family, a folding tripod chair is a quick, easy project that is collapsible and can provide you a place to take a rest while in the Great Outdoors.
-Either used by a campfire strumming a guitar or riverside tying a rig to a casting rod, your kids will enjoy thinking about their future adventures while learning how to not just work with wood but fastening leather to wood.
+Whether used by a campfire strumming a guitar or near the riverside tying a rig to a casting rod, your kids will enjoy thinking about their future adventures while learning how to not just work with wood but fasten leather to wood.

-Here’s a good set of how-to instructions, including materials that you’ll need.
-This isn’t just a simple project to build, it’s also pretty cheap to put together.
+Here’s a good set of how-to instructions, including materials you’ll need.
+This isn’t just a simple project to build, it’s also inexpensive.

 9. Kids’ Playing and Camping Tent